 This can vary greatly from person to person.
 Many people can complete the entire process in less than 6 months, while more complicated cases can often take over a year.
 Dr. Cofer will be able to map out your particular treatment plan at your first appointment so you can get a better idea of your particular timeline.

+Dental implants can easily last for 30 years or more with the proper maintenance.
 They just need to be taken care of like your natural teeth.
-With daily brushing, flossing, and regular checkups at Premier Family Dental, your dental implants should look like new for many years to come.
+With daily brushing, flossing, and regular checkups and cleanings at Premier Family Dental, your dental implants should look and feel like new for many years to come.

 How Does the Cost of Dental Implants Compare to Other Options?